Hi, I’m Hoa Nguyen.

 Email: hoanguyen@ucdavis.edu

-I have an extensive background in hardware architectures and software development.
-I have contributed to the gem5 project, a widely-used hardware simulator, at UC Davis for 5 years, and I interned at Google and AMD during my PhD.
+I have an extensive background in hardware architecture and software development.
+I’ve contributed to the gem5 simulator for 6 years at UC Davis, and during my PhD I’ve interned as a software engineer at Google and as a researcher at AMD.

 Research